Schmelzberry/PierreTreats/README.md

 ## Description

 A website for Pierre to track his various treats.
+Only Users who make an account can create, change, and delete items from the website.
+All other users can view the list of items and their details.

 ## Setup/Installation Requirements